Draxen-0x/TJCTF-2026/README.md

 # 🚩 TJCTF 2026 — Reverse Engineering Writeups

-> My solutions and writeups for the **Reverse Engineering** challenges from [TJCTF 2026](https://tjctf.org/), an international online jeopardy-style CTF hosted by students from Thomas Jefferson High School for Science and Technology.
+> My solutions and writeups for the **Reverse Engineering** challenges from [TJCTF 2026](https://tjctf.org/), an international online jeopardy-style CTF .

 ---